 Collect Email from Cloud, Mobile Devices, and Computers

-Instead of serving subpoenas we use email forensics to collect discoverable evidence direct from the cloud operated by ISPs like Google, Microsoft, Yahoo, Comcast, AT&T, Verizon, Charter, CenturyLink, Frontier, Mediacom, Midco, etc. We also extract mobile devices and computers used to access email in the cloud.
-We process them for you using email forensics and harvest email addresses, messages, attachments, and headers.
+Instead of serving subpoenas we use email forensics services to collect discoverable evidence direct from the cloud operated by ISPs like Google, Microsoft, Yahoo, Comcast, AT&T, Verizon, Charter, CenturyLink, Frontier, Mediacom, Midco, etc. We also extract mobile devices and computers used to access email in the cloud.
+We process them for you using email forensics services and harvest email addresses, messages, attachments, and headers.
 Headers contain Internet Protocol (IP) addresses.
 We use them to trace the route the message took through the Internet.
 We also search emails with keywords to discover responsive evidence often containing personally identifiable information (PII).
-Working together with you we produce relevant and compelling web mail evidence for court using email forensics.
+Working together with you we produce relevant and compelling web mail evidence for court using email forensics services.

 Collect Microsoft Office 365 and Google Workspace

 Many of your corporate clients, large and small, continue to leverage corporate email servers like Microsoft Exchange.
 Increasingly these server environments are migrating to the cloud with productivity and security benefits for users.
 We use powerful cloud forensic tools to collect email, attachments, calendars, contacts, tasks, and other electronically stored information from both Microsoft Office 365 and Google Workspace, formerly G Suite or Google Apps.

 Email Forensics FAQs